MLopezTech/Linux-operations-lab/05-NetworkTroubleshooting.md

 ### Real World Use Case

-Engineers inspect this file when systems cannot resolve domain names.
+Engineers troubleshoot DNS issues by verifying both:

+The local resolver configuration (/etc/resolv.conf) The upstream DNS servers (resolvectl status)

 Example scenario:

-Users report that websites and remote services cannot be reached by hostname.

-An engineer runs:
+A system cannot resolve domain names.

-cat /etc/resolv.conf
+An engineer checks: cat /etc/resolv.conf

+If it shows 127.0.0.53, they then run: resolvectl status

-They check whether valid DNS servers are listed.
+to confirm the actual DNS servers and ensure they are valid.

 ### Screenshot